Johnnytash/PesaConnect/README.md

     - Educational Resources: Offer tutorials and resources to educate users about the platform, cryptocurrencies, and safe transaction practices.
     Regulatory Compliance: Ensure the platform complies with local and international regulations to build trust and credibility.

-Tasks:Develop a prototype of PesaConnect and conduct user testing to gather feedback and iterate on the design and features before full-scale development.
+Tasks: Develop a prototype of PesaConnect and conduct user testing to gather feedback and iterate on the design and features before full-scale development.

 ### Technology Integration: ###

-- PesaConnect will be integrated with mobile money services like M-Pesa, Airtel Money,Tcash and othe mobile Money services providers using blockchain technology to ensure secure transactions.
+- PesaConnect will be integrated with mobile money services like M-Pesa, Airtel Money, Tcash, and other mobile Money services providers using blockchain technology to ensure secure transactions.
     - Frontend: Built with React.js and styled using Tailwind CSS for a modern and responsive user interface.
     - Backend: Powered by Node.js to handle server-side logic and API integrations.
     - Database: Utilizing MongoDB for its flexibility and scalability in storing transactional and user data.